asmeurer/Issue-Tools/README.md

 same thing that you get by clicking the "CSV" link at the bottom of the issues list).

-For more advanced stuff, like parsing comments, you will have to use the Google Code Python API (http://code.google.com/p/support/wiki/IssueTrackerAPIPython) or HTTP API (http://code.google.com/p/support/wiki/IssueTrackerAPI).
+For more advanced stuff, like parsing comments or making changes, you will have to use the Google Code Python API (http://code.google.com/p/support/wiki/IssueTrackerAPIPython) or HTTP API (http://code.google.com/p/support/wiki/IssueTrackerAPI).
 I've had limited luck with this.
 From what I tried, the Python API only returns